LoganBernthall/SQL/README.md

 LoganBernthall / SQL repository:

 This repository is to showcase learning and simple SQL projects I have created to assist in my understanding of SQL.

+* Learning:
+  Files of basic SQL functions

+* Projects:
+*   Library database - simple database showing the relationship between tables in a very simple manner.
+Would not recommend using this method in a real setting as this is purely for the purpose of showing relationship database logic.